null

 Pinless Moisture Meter

-Applications: The pinless moisture meter is ideal for finished materials where surface damage is a concern, such as fine wood finishes, veneers, or even for initial inspections of drywall and floor coverings.
+Applications: Pinless moisture meter is ideal for finished materials where surface damage is a concern like fine wood finishes, veneers or even for initial inspection of drywall and floor coverings.
+Advantages: Pinless moisture meter offers the convenience of quick scanning over large surface areas without damaging the material.

 Measuring Moisture in Building Materials